n8henrie/n8henrie.github.io/_posts/2010-10-16-piecing-together-modern-obesity-by.md

   </p>

   <p>
-    Use your left and right arrow buttons (keyboard or on-screen) to navigate through the presentation as I&#8217;ve set it up, but also feel free to use the zoom tool and your mouse to move around the presentation freely and take a closer look at personal notes that I didn&#8217;t highlight in the presentation.
+    Use your left and right arrow buttons (keyboard or on-screen) to navigate through the presentation as I’ve set it up, but also feel free to use the zoom tool and your mouse to move around the presentation freely and take a closer look at personal notes that I didn’t highlight in the presentation.
   </p>

   <p>